Documentation of riter.co — project management tool

 This guide will be useful for both company owners and project managers.
 You are responsible for planning and organizing work on projects, leading teams and tracking current progress.
-You also need to interact with customers and employees to provide them access to the necessary project data.
+You also need to interact with employees to provide them access to the necessary project data.
 Our software allows you to do all of the above with minimal effort.
 To manage projects with Riter, you need to be registered with manager rights or be a company owner.

 The main owner's responsibility is registration a company in Riter.
 The rest of owners' capabilities coincide with the manager's role.
 To get started with Riter as a manager, you need to follow the steps: